Chapter 1 Introduction

 Many guidelines and tools are available for conducting power analysis for various research designs, including software such as PowerUp!
 (Dong and Maynard 2013), the Generalizer (Tipton 2013), G*Power (Faul et al. 2009), and PUMP (Hunter, Miratrix, and Porter 2024).
 These tools use analytic formulas for power, which are often derived using approximations and simplifying assumptions about a planned design.
 Simulation provides a very general-purpose alternative for power calculations, which can avoid such approximations and simplifications.
 By repeatedly simulating data based on a hypothetical process and then analyzing data following a specific protocol, one can computationally approximate the power to detect an effect of a specified size.

-Available software such as PowerUp! allows investigators to build in assumptions about anticipated rates of attrition in cluster-randomized trials, under the assumption that attrition is completely at random.
-However, researchers might anticipate that attrition will be related to baseline characteristics, leading to data that is missing at random but not completely at random.
+• Available software such as PowerUp! allows investigators to build in assumptions about anticipated rates of attrition in cluster-randomized trials, under the assumption that attrition is completely at random and unrelated to anything.
+However, researchers might anticipate that, in practice, attrition will be related to baseline characteristics.
 Simulation can be used to assess how this might affect the power of a planned study.

 1.1.6 Simulating processess